Hey, Duane here! My first 13 cars, 1975 to 2002. Find a pattern?

 Purchased 1975, Sold 1976

 Turning 16, I purchased my first car, nicknamed “The Pickle” by my sister.
 My driving style did not match well with the stripped-down Barracuda.

-Now in college, I loved my Hurst/Olds so much that I purchased an identical-twin found in Florida.
-In much nicer condition and featuring factory air conditioning, it was worth keeping for 20 years.
+In college, I loved my Hurst/Olds so much that I purchased an identical-twin found in Florida.
+In nicer condition and featuring factory air conditioning, it was worth keeping for 20 years.

 Before my junior year in college, I rationalized that the new 1979 Hurst/Olds was attainable if I sold the Triumph and worked summers and school breaks to cover the payments.
-It felt like an adult car, and I kept it through graduation.
+It felt like an adult car.

 My new car after college, this fun-to-drive Supra combined sports car looks and acceptable practicality with fold-down rear seats and a usable hatchback.
 It was a great companion to my 1969 Hurst/Olds.

-I traded my original Supra for this new turbocharged model offering modern looks and a significant power increase while maintaining much of the Supra's practicality.
+I traded my original Supra for this new turbocharged model.
+It offered modern looks and a significant power increase while maintaining much of the Supra’s practicality.

-This next generation Supra was noticeably faster and much more expensive.
-Trading my white Supra, I purchased this new model in red, unsold from the previous year, to afford the payments.
+This next generation Supra was noticeably faster and more expensive.
+Trading my 1987 Supra, I purchased this new model, unsold from the previous year, to afford the payments.
 Then it got stuck in two-inch snow.